validation-and-verification-istic/Project-2017-2018/README.md

 ### Assignement 1: Static Analysis

+A code smell is a region of code that exhibit commonly known poor pattern, resulting in error proneness.

 The goal of this assignement is to create a program able to detect code smells in java projects.
-A code smell is a region of code that exhibit commonly known poor pattern, resulting in error proneness.
+The program will explore the structure of the observed project with the help of [Sppon](http://spoon.gforge.inria.fr/).
  * Large classes or methods
  * High cyclomatic complexity
  * Duplicated code